renderpci/dedalo/Readme.md

 Dédalo is a real multilingual app (Dédalo can use any language) in the interface and the managed data, has a multi-thesaurus engine and manage multiple resources and resolutions for video, image, pdf, notation scores, etc.

-Dédalo has a geo-reference for the cultural goods, interviews, etc. with points, areas, paths, etc and have a indexation and related model of multiple data sources with the thesaurus.
+Dédalo has a geo-reference for the cultural properties, interviews, etc. with points, areas, paths, etc and have a indexation and related model of multiple data sources with the thesaurus.

 Dédalo can handle and cut video in real time for find thematic parts of interviews or cultural goods (fragments of interviews / cultural goods), for 4k, HD 1080, 720, 404 resolutions.